 From 8-11PM on the Natrel Rink at the Harbourfront Centre you can dance to sets from local and international DJ’s.
 The party is even on for NYE!
-I ceraintly wouldn’t miss one of these events in Toronto if I were you.
+I certainly wouldn’t miss one of these events in Toronto if I were you.
 You can get more info and check out the line-up here.

 Holiday Fair in Nathan Philips Square

 Not only will it include plenty of pop-up shops for your holiday shopping, but a winter carnival as well (yes, that means rides!).
 Don’t forget to grab some tasty food from one of their many vendors and check out the ice bar.
 You can also skate here all through winter!

 Annual Kensington Market Winter Solstice

 One of the great places to visit in Toronto is Kensington Market.
-And on Wednesday, December 21st you can choose to participate or simply watch the parade of lights.
+It’s here that you can choose to participate or simply watch the parade of lights.
 You can help support the local merchants of the market by choosing to purchase a lantern and taking part in the celebration of the longest night of the year.
-Find more details on where to meet and times here.

 Browse Holiday Winter Displays

-Yes it’s Canada and it’s cold out, but the holiday winter displays are absolutely beautiful.
-The best in the city are the windows at Hudson’s Bay on Queen Street across from the Eaton Centre which rival some of the displays you can find in New York City.
+Yes it’s Canada and it’s cold out but the holiday winter displays are absolutely beautiful.
+The best in the city are the windows at Hudson’s Bay on Queen Street across from the Eaton Centre which rivals some of the displays you can find in New York City.

-Unfortunately not everything is free (don’t I wish!), but I thought that these three Toronto activities were worth a mention because they will all be fun and beautiful to see.
+Unfortunately, not everything is free (don’t I wish!), but I thought that these three Toronto activities were worth a mention because they will all be fun and beautiful to see.
 And just in case you run out of free stuff to do in Toronto!

 Ginger Bread Build